 Brian E. Taylor has served as Vice President and Chief Financial Officer effective April 23, 2012.
 Mr. Taylor has over 25 years of experience with growing, publicly-traded companies.
 He most recently served as Finance Integration Manager for Schlumberger Limited, after its acquisition of Smith International, Inc. in 2010.
 From 1999 through 2010, he served in various financial management roles with Smith International, Inc., including Corporate Vice President and Controller.
-Mr. Taylor also spent two years at Camco International, Inc., a developer of emission reductions and clean energy projects, as its Director of Corporate Accounting and Worldwide Controller.
+Mr. Taylor also spent two years at Camco International, Inc., a publicly-traded oilfield service company prior to its acquisition by Schlumberger Limited, as its Director of Corporate Accounting and Worldwide Controller.
 Mr. Taylor began his career at Arthur Andersen LLP, spending 10 years in its assurance practice.
 Mr. Taylor is a certified public accountant and obtained a B.S. in accounting from Louisiana State University.